eellison/digitize-mtc/README.md

 Step 2: Mark Recognition
 ------------------------

-1. Now that we have an aligned scan, we need to pick out the the areas we want to target for mark recognition.
-Using an image editor we draw rectangles around the checkboxes we are interested in, and save the result as an SVG file (`example/checkbox_locations.svg`).
+1. Now that we have an aligned input image, we need to pick out the the areas we want to target for mark recognition.
+Using an image editor we load the template image (`example/template.jpg`) and draw rectangles around the checkboxes we are interested in.
+After that, we save the result as an SVG file (`example/checkbox_locations.svg`).
 ![](https://github.com/sdrp/digitize-mtc/blob/master/example/checkbox_locations.svg)

-2. Finally we feed the `simpleomr` script the aligned scan, along with the SVG file containing the checkbox locations.
+2. Finally we feed the `simpleomr` script the aligned image along with the SVG file containing the checkbox locations.
 The script outputs a text file with results (`output/sample_pic_omr_classification.txt`) as well as a visual representation of its results (`output/sample_pic_omr_debug.png`).
 Green represents boxes that the script determined were checked.
 Red represents empty (unchecked) boxes, and orange means that the script was not able to make a confident guess.
 ![](https://github.com/sdrp/digitize-mtc/blob/master/example/phone_pics/output/sample_pic_omr_debug.png)